Globally rigid graphs are fully reconstructible: Necessary conditions for global rigidity

 Let us consider the sub-frameworks $(G_1,q)$ and $(G_2,q)$.
 Both of these frameworks are generic.
 Also note that $(G_1,q)$ is equivalent to $(G_1,p)$ and $(G_2,q)$ is equivalent to $(G_2,2p)$.
 Since $S(G,p) = S(G,2p)$, this implies $S(G,p) = S(G_1,p) \oplus S(G_2,p) = S(G_1,q) \oplus S(G_2,q) = S(G,q)$, as desired.

 We have that $(G_1,q)$ is equivalent to $(G_1,p)$.
-As established above, the edge directions of $(G_1,p)$ do not lie on a conic at infinity, Thus it follows from Lemma \ref{lemma:connelly} that if $q$ is an affine image of $p$, then $q$ must be congruent to $p$.
+As established above, the edge directions of $(G_1,p)$ do not lie on a conic at infinity.
+Thus it follows from Lemma \ref{lemma:connelly} that if $q$ is an affine image of $p$, then $q$ must be congruent to $p$.
 But $q$ is clearly not congruent to $p$ as $(G_2,p)$ is not equivalent to $(G_2,q)$.
 Thus $p$ is not an affine image of $q$, as desired. \end{proof}

-Theorem \ref{theorem:mconnected} was known to hold in $\RR^1$ (where global rigidity, $2$-connectivity and $M$-connectivity are equivalent) and in $\RR^2$, see \cite{JJconnrig} (c.f.
+Theorem \ref{theorem:mconnected} was known to hold in $\RR^1$ (where global rigidity, $2$-connectivity and $\mathcal{R}_1$-connectivity are equivalent) and in $\RR^2$, see \cite{JJconnrig} (c.f.
 Theorem \ref{theorem:JacksonJordan} above).
-It is conjectured in \cite{JT} that globally rigid graphs in $\RR^d$ are ``non-degenerate'' (for the definition see \cite{JT}).
-Since non-degenerate graphs are $M$-connected (\cite[Lemma 3.2]{JT}), Theorem \ref{theorem:mconnected} gives an affirmative answer to a weaker, $M$-connected version of this conjecture.
+We note that in \cite{JT} it is conjectured that globally rigid graphs are ``non-degenerate'' in $\RR^d$, a condition that is stronger than $\Rd$-connectivity.

 Underlying the proof of Theorem \ref{theorem:mconnected} is the following structural observation on the measurement variety of $G$, which we give without details.
 Since $G$ is globally rigid, \cite[Theorem 4.4]{GHT} and \cite[Lemma 4.24, Remark 4.25]{GTT} imply that for any generic Gauss fiber $F$ of $M_{d,G}$ we have $\dim(\overline{F}) = \binom{d+1}{2}$.
 On the other hand, it follows from the definitions that if $M_{d,G} = M_{d,G_1} \times M_{d,G_2}$, then $F = F_1 \times F_2$ where $F_1$ and $F_2$ are some generic Gauss fibers of $M_{d,G_1}$ and $M_{d,G_2}$, respectively.
 Using Lemma \ref{lemma:affines} it can be shown that under the assumptions on $G_1$ made in the proof of Theorem \ref{theorem:mconnected}, we have $\dim(\overline{F_1}) \geq \binom{d+1}{2}$.
 Since $\dim(\overline{F_2}) \geq 1$, this gives